top of page

 7:45pm - A 40 minute break for a light finger food snack (provided) in the Milky Way Chamber (half way back to the cave entry point), a toilet stop (outside the cave), and a little time to look around the cave.

-8:25pm - Rising Stars (singers to be confirmed).
+8:25pm - Second half Rising Stars (young performers).

 9:10pm - Closing speech and Thanks.